appdevexpert/amarjyoti/README.md

 1. Create a new folder in `app/(pages)/` for your page
 2. Add a `page.tsx` file with your page component
-3. Update navigation in `app/lib/constants.ts`
+3. Update navigation in your components as needed

 ### Adding New Components

 1. Create components in `app/components/`
 2. Use TypeScript interfaces from `app/types/`
-3. Import shared constants from `app/lib/constants.ts`
+3. Import shared utilities from `app/lib/utils.ts`

 ### Styling